My Favorite Docker Setup for Django Development

 POSTGRES_DB=project_database

-user or the user you specified in POSTGRES_USER
+default postgres user or the user you specified in POSTGRES_USER.
+Lastly,

-will create a new database, owned by POSTGRES_USER
+POSTGRES_DB will create a new database, owned by POSTGRES_USER.

 This service is where your Django project lives and runs.
 It’s not that

-different from the previous services but it’ll use our Dockerfile
+different from the previous services but it’ll use our Dockerfile-produced

 image instead of a pre-built image.